Chess Videos

 The remainder of the book is filled with even more entertaining (and fresh) illustrations of Lane's ideas.
 My favorite section is "Mastering the Endgame."
 It's an excellent primer on beginning endgame play.
 Lane's discussion of rook and pawn endings is especially instructive as he explores key positions of increasing complexity before revealing how they can inform one's practical endgame play.
 In so doing, Lane bridges the gulf between theoretical and practical beautifully.
 He even includes an enlightening analysis of a relatively complex endgame: queen and king vs. rook and king.
 Here Lane deftly balances concern for the beginner's understanding with the goal of providing quality analysis for stronger players.

+My only qualm about the book is that its discussion of positional play is a little sparse.
+In fact, tactical fireworks frequently overshadow Lane's discussion of positional chess.
+The complexities of positional play, however, are probably outside the scope of the book.
+Furthermore, the section is very entertaining, and my complaint is only that I would've appreciated a little more on the subject.
 Gary Lane's Improve Your Chess in 7 Days is ideal for improving players.
 The book's analysis is not overwhelming, and the engaging writing and well-chosen examples keep the reader turning the pages (something most chess books fail to accomplish).
-For this reason, I think Improve Your Chess in 7 Days would make a great gift for someone making the transition from wood-pusher to club player.
+For this reason, I think Improve Your Chess in 7 Days would make a great gift for someone making the transition from wood-pusher to club player. |

 You can discuss this review as well as share your thoughts about the book here.